- Wholebody Focusing

 How do we begin to come to terms with ourselves?
 How do we do ourselves justice?
 Focusing isn’t only a practice that can help us cope with the feelings inside – whatever they may be.
 It can help us direct our lives - and everything we do - from within.
 We all have a gut sense of the situations we’re living in but it's rare that we tune into that gut sense enough to move from that place.

-a) In reference to our session, I would like to focus on listening to my body and trusting what the answers are, the last sessions I had with you were very powerful and I feel as though I need to trust my focusing process to find more inner space.
+a) The last sessions I had with you were very powerful and I feel as though I need to trust my focusing process to find more inner space.
 Daniel Cunningham, Performance Artist.
 Visiting Lecturer.

 b) I found the focusing very powerful and it brought up a lot of stuff for me that I’ve taken into my therapy.
 Counselling training – Nikki, one-to-one sessions